 Clients who suffer personal injuries and are awarded compensation are often advised to set up what is known as a “Personal Injury Trust”.
-The reasons for this are set out in our previous blog which can be found here.
+There are a number of reasons for doing this and to find out more, please read the blog here – Personal Injury Trust.

 However, we are often asked how exactly do you use a Personal Injury Trust, once it has been set up?